macielti/common-clj/README.md

 # common-clj

-Just common Clojure code that I use across projects
+Just common Clojure codes that I use across projects.

-## Usage
+# Installation

 To install, add the following dependency to your project or build file:

-`[net.clojars.macielti/common-clj "0.1.0"]`
+`[net.clojars.macielti/common-clj "x.y.z"]`

+You can check what is the last available version on [Clojars page](https://clojars.org/net.clojars.macielti/common-clj/).

 ## License